 There is no requirement for the employer to have used the scheme previously or for the employee to have been on furlough at any point prior to 30 October 2020.
-If you’re new to managing furloughed employees, it’s well worth looking at HR management software systems which include tools designed to help you manage the processes.
+If you’re new to managing furloughed employees, it’s well worth looking at HR software systems which include tools designed to help you manage the processes.

 For many lower-earning employees on Universal Credit (UC), the combined impact of the support of the JSS and UC will mean they could receive around 90% of their normal net income.
 Employees must work 20% of their hours to qualify for support.

 Before the chancellor revised the package, the scheme originally required people to work 33% of their regular hours.

 Almost £62bn had been lent out under the government’s business loan schemes of 18 October, according to figures from the Treasury.
 The majority of this was BBLS lending, with more than 1.3m small businesses receiving a total of £40.2bn via the scheme.